-- \2534.
-For enclosed rotating electrical equipment a minimum concentration of 30 per cent should be maintained for the deceleration period but not less than 20 minutes. - 254.
+- 253. Extended Rate of Application.
+Where leakage is appreciable and the design concentration must be obtained quickly and maintained for an extended period of time, carbon dioxide provided for leakage compensation may be applied at a reduced rate. - 2531.
+This type of system is particularly applicable to enclosed rotating electrical apparatus, such as generators, motors and convertors, but it may also be used on ordinary total flooding applications where suitable. - 2532.
+The minimum design concentration shall be obtained within the time limits specified in Section 252. - 2533.
+The extended rate of discharge shall be sufficient to maintain the minimum concentration. - 2534.
+For enclosed rotating electrical equipment a minimum concentration of 30 per cent shall be maintained for the deceleration period, but not less than 20 minutes. - 254.
 Piping Systems.
 Piping shall be designed in accordance with Section 165 to deliver the required rate of application at each nozzle. - 2541.
-High pressure storage temperatures may range from 0° F to 130° F without requiring special methods of compensating for changing flow rates. - 2542.
-For high pressure storage temperatures below 0° F or above 130° F, special design features may be required to assure proper flow rates. - 255.
+High pressure storage temperatures may range from 0° F to 130° F without requiring special methods of compensating for changing flow rates.
+See Appendix A. - 255.
 Nozzle Sizing and Distribution.
-Nozzles used in connection with total flooding systems with either high or low pressure supply shall be of the type most suitable for the intended purpose, and shall be properly located to achieve the best results. - 2551.
+Nozzles used in connection with total flooding systems with either high or low pressure supply shall be of a type suitable for the intended purpose, and shall be located to achieve the best results. - 2551.
 The type of nozzles selected and their placement shall be such that the discharge will not unduly splash flammable liquids or create dust clouds that might extend the fire, create an explosion, or otherwise adversely affect the contents of the enclosure.
 Nozzles vary in design and discharge characteristics and shall be selected on the basis of their adequacy for the use intended.